Bipolar Disorder Counseling in Broken Arrow for Tulsa Metro Area Residents

 Bipolar Disorder Treatment

-Bipolar disorder can be effectively treated and prevented.
-Even people that suffer from most severe forms of bipolar disorder can achieve substantial symptoms stabilization with proper treatment.
-Unfortunately, many of those that suffer from bipolar disorder do not perceive the manic episodes as needing treatment due to the good feeling they experience, therefore they refuse to be treated.
+Bipolar disorder can be effectively treated.
+Even people who suffer from most severe forms of bipolar disorder can achieve substantial symptoms stabilization with proper treatment.
+Unfortunately, many of those who suffer from bipolar disorder do not perceive the manic episodes as needing treatment due to the good feelings they experience, and therefore, they refuse to be treated.
 Treatment is usually sought when the problems and painful consequences (such as job loss, excessive debt, losing a loved person, and drug or alcohol abuse) occur.

-Bipolar disorder is a recurrent disorder that needs a long-term prevention type treatment that combines medication with psychotherapy.
+Bipolar disorder is a recurrent disorder that needs a long-term prevention type treatment that combines psychotherapy with doctor prescribed medication..
 A better outcome is achieved when the treatment is continued rather than when it occurs off and on.

 In addition to medication, psychotherapy is an effective treatment that provides support, education, guidance and help for those that suffer from bipolar disorder and their families.
 Usually, this type of treatment focuses on adjusting to life problems caused by the disorder, identifying the onset of both types of episodes (maniac and depressive), developing functional responses, and helping the person to accept, cope, and manage the disorder.